rangelMatt/about-me/README.md

 __

+## Lab - 08a and 08b

+Worked on HTML and CSS wire fram exercise by building a web page to mirror the one in the assignment using multiple elements.
+The elements included photo placement holders, a title, some writing that could be a description, and possible a button.
+These were placed in the header, body, and footer.

+For part b, continued to work on salmon cookie exercise by working on the CSS styling and added some google fonts.

+__

+## Lab - 09

+We worked on add a Form in our salmon cookies sales html page.
+It included asking for input that we would pass along into an eventListener in the javascript page.
+Which we then provided some code pulling data from the previous salmon cookie assignments, and then added into a row onto the table in the sales page populating the tables appropriately with cookies per hour for a desired city.

+__

 ## About Me

 I built an about me page that has some fun interactions so we can learn about the user as well as giving the user some information about myself.